Savory/docs/src/fundamentals/custom-injectables.md

 ## Non-class-based provider tokens

-So far, we've used class names as our provider tokens (the value of the `provide` property in a provider listed in the `injectables` array).
+So far, we've used class names as our provider tokens (the value of the `token` property in a provider listed in the `injectables` array).
 This is matched by the standard pattern used with [constructor based injection](/injectables), where the token is also a class name.
 (Refer back to [DI Fundamentals](#di-fundamentals) for a refresher on tokens if this concept isn't entirely clear).
 Sometimes, we may want the flexibility to use strings or symbols as the DI token.
 For example:

 ```ts
 import { connection } from './connection';